ufukceyhanli/ufukceyhanli.github.io/content/posts/Insights to Crimes in Czechia by using Tableau/index.md

 ---

 Here is the story that I prepared by using Czech Statistical Office's crime data.
-I think there is no need to talk much, you may look the story of the crime data below.
+I think there is no need to talk much, you may have a look the story of the crime data below.
 <br/><br/>

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/insights-to-crimes-in-czehia/Dashboard1?:showVizHome=no&:embed=true"